 - ReVision Urban Farm (produce)

-- Foxboro Cheese (cheese)
+- Foxboro Cheese (cheese and meat)

 “Like” the Dorchester Winter Farmers’ Market Facebook Page for ongoing updates